No products in the cart.

 Have you heard of Resale Endowment Policies in Singapore?

-CNA (Channel News Asia) released a news about a victim who was cheated SGD24,900 by her insurance agent, for a fake savings plan.
+CNA (Channel News Asia) released a news about a victim who was cheated SGD24,900 by her insurance agent, for fake resale endowment policies.

 We are deeply saddened by the news.
 No one should have his/her trust betrayed by his/her insurance agent.
 Fortunately the insurance company compensated the victim for her losses.

-According to the news, the insurance agent introduced a savings plan to the victim, claiming it was available for “Absolute Assignment”.
+According to the news, the insurance agent introduced resale endowment policies to the victim, claiming it was available for “Absolute Assignment”.

 What is Absolute Assignment?

 Some of you may be wondering what “Absolute Assignment” is.
 It means transferring of rights from one person (assignor) to another (assignee).
-Only the owner of the savings plan at that point in time can be the assignor.
-Once the rights have been transferred, the assignee shall be the new owner, new premium payer and new beneficiary of the savings plan.
-The life assured of the savings plan remains unchanged.
+Only the owner of the endowment policy at that point in time can be the assignor.
+Once the rights have been transferred, the assignee shall be the new owner, new premium payer and new beneficiary of the endowment policy.
+The life assured of the endowment policy remains unchanged.
 Prudential has a page with details about this.
-We would like to take this opportunity to share 4 steps on how Resale Endowment Policies (also known as Traded Endowment Policies and Traded Life Policies) are being traded.
+We would like to take this opportunity to share 4 steps on how Resale Endowment Policies (also known as Traded Life Policies) are being traded.

 Supposed we have: